Nekopara: Release history

 Nekopara Vol. 1, was released in two versions: an uncensored adult version that includes explicit sex scenes and nudity, and a censored all ages version where the explicit content is removed.
 Volume 1 received a release date of December 30, 2014.
 An all ages fan disc titled Nekopara Vol. 0 was released on August 17, 2015.
 Nekopara Vol. 2 was released on February 20, 2016.
 Nekopara Vol. 3 was originally scheduled to release on April 28, 2017, but it ended up being delayed to May 26, 2017.
 Shortly after Volume 3 was released, NEKO WORKs announced that Volume 4 was "coming soon".
 It was later revealed that Volume 4: Neko to Patisserie no Noel was scheduled for November 27, 2020.

 Nekopara was ported and released on PlayStation 4 and Nintendo Switch in 2018.

 A spin-off game, NEKOPALIVE, was released on Steam on June 1, 2016.

-Another spin-off game, Nekopara – Catboys Paradise, which originally began as an April Fools' joke in 2019, was released for PC, iOS, and Android devices on July 15, 2021.
-The game featured four fully-voiced characters with multiple routes for each character, along with subtitles in Japanese, English, and both Traditional and Simplified Chinese.
+An otome game spin-off, Nekopara – Catboys Paradise, which originally began as an April Fools' joke in 2019, was released for PC, iOS, and Android devices on July 15, 2021.
+The visual novel features four fully-voiced male characters with multiple routes for each character, along with subtitles in Japanese, English, and both Traditional and Simplified Chinese.

 A mini visual novel based on the childhood of Chocola and Vanilla and the other Minaduki catgirls was confirmed to be produced after reaching the $800 000 stretch goal on the Nekopara OVA Kickstarter.
 It was later announced that the title would be Nekopara Extra, and was released on July 27, 2018.

 It was revealed in November 2021, that a new volume called After: La Vraie Famille was in development.
 It was then announced on 11 April 2025, that Nekopara After: La Vraie Famille was going to release on 23 May 2025, but was delayed till 13 June 2025 due to Steam's reviewing process being stonewalled.